Phenomenon (UFO album): Production

 The album was produced by Leo Lyons, bassist of English rock group Ten Years After.
 All tracks were recorded at Morgan Studios in London.
 The original cover design and photos were by Hipgnosis.

+On some early pressings, the song title "Too Young to Know" was misspelt "Too Young to No".

 Influence

 British heavy metal band Iron Maiden released a cover version of "Doctor Doctor" as the b-side of the "Lord of the Flies" single in 1995.
 They also included it in their Eddie's Archive boxed set collection of 2002.